by Kristen Minogue

 This means that just a small upward nudge in temperature can turn a dry cold front into a blizzard.
 For each degree Celsius the temperature rises, the air is able to hold about 7 percent more water.
 And in the Northeast, winter temperatures are rising faster than summer temperatures.
 Since 1970 average winter temperatures went up 2°C (about 4°F)—twice as much as the average throughout the entire year, according to the U.S. Global Change Research Program.
 And they’re projected to rise another 2°C before the end of the century.

 Scientists suspected this early as 2006, before the likes of Nemo and Snowmageddon buried the east coast.
-In a study tracking snowstorms over the entire 20th century, they discovered between 60 and 80 percent of the biggest snowstorms (6 inches or more) occurred in warmer-than-normal years.
+In a study tracking snowstorms over the entire 20th century, they discovered that throughout most of the U.S., 60 to 80 percent of the biggest snowstorms (6 inches or more) occurred in warmer-than-normal years.
 To the authors, the writing on the wall was clear: their findings suggested “a warmer future climate will generate more winter storms.”

 Warmer winters equal more moisture.
 More moisture equals more intense snowstorms.
 But there’s still the issue of less snow overall.
 That is a little easier to explain.

 As annual temperatures rise, winters don’t last as long.
-Spring is already arriving 10 days earlier than it used to.
+Spring is already arriving 10 days earlier in the Northern Hemisphere than it did in the 1950s.
 Spring snow cover has shrunk 1 million square miles over the last 45 years in the northern hemisphere, according to the Global Snow Lab at Rutgers University.
 Climate change is forcing snowstorms to work on an increasingly tight schedule.
 The blizzards that do fall are more severe, but it isn’t enough to make up for the lost time.

 At some point, says Weather Underground director and meteorologist Jeff Masters, we may reach a threshold that’s too warm for heavy snowstorms.
 But for the next few decades, blizzards like the ones in 2013 and 2010 probably aren’t going anywhere.